Who Got Next? B/R's Next-Generation NBA Superstars

 The reclassification of Marvin Bagley III changes the 2018 NBA draft discussion.

 It suddenly has a new No. 1 overall candidate.
-But with Bagley lacking any FIBA experience or appearances at showcase events like the Nike Hoop Summit, McDonald's All-American Game or Jordan Brand Classic, NBA scouts, who aren't allowed in high school gyms, haven't seen him perform in person.
+But because Bagley lacks any FIBA experience or appearances at showcase events like the Nike Hoop Summit, McDonald's All-American Game or Jordan Brand Classic, NBA scouts, who aren't allowed in high school gyms, haven't seen him perform in person.

 Bagley, at 6'11", stands out with elite quickness and bounce, is difficult for bigs to contain in face-up situations and dominates around the basket.
 He consistently gets himself bunnies by running the floor, making himself available for finishes and crashing the offensive glass.